kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/INotifyPropertyChanged-Type-Provider.md

   * This assembly must be referenced in project where views and controllers defined
   * Assembly short name supplied as input to NotifyPropertyChanged type provider

-Being novice in type provider development, I decided to start from pilot version.
 There are two kinds of F# type providers: erased types and generated types.
 First is ubiquitously popular and has better development support.
-As matter fact, I don't know any serious "generated types" based implementation to this point.
+As matter fact, to this pint I don't know any serious "generated types" based implementation.
+See [MSDN] (http://msdn.microsoft.com/en-us/library/hh361034.aspx) for details.
+Being novice in type provider development, I decided to start from pilot version.
+Naturally, I though to try "erased types" first.
+***
+It's not that simple to make a design choice between "erased types" and "generated types".
+I found particularly relevant to INPC Type Provider this note from "Details about Erased Provided Types" section of "Creating a Type Provider" [MSDN tutorial] (http://msdn.microsoft.com/en-us/library/hh361034.aspx):

+...
+When you are writing a provider where accurate runtime-type semantics aren't critical for practical use of the information space.

+We'll see later in the chapter how this rule applies to design decisions.
+***